-МСМ ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 5 5.8 Staff Education and Training Program Yes, staff training allows for the re-education of good housekeeping and pollution prevention protocols, standard operating procedures, and questions for items encountered in everyday operations.
+МСМ ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 5 5.7 Pollution Prevention and Good Housekeeping Inspection Program Yes, the inspection of City-owned high priority facilities will effectively minimize the discharge of stormwater pollutants from those facilities.
+5 5.8 Staff Education and Training Program Yes, staff training allows for the re-education of good housekeeping and pollution prevention protocols, standard operating procedures, and questions for items encountered in everyday operations.
 5 5.9 Pesticide and Herbicide Application Yes, pesticides and herbicides are only applied by licensed applicators or by personnel filing under the Texas Department of Agriculture's Q570A Direct Supervision Affidavit.
-This is to ensure city staff employs proper handling and application practices to minimize pesticide and herbicide runoff.
-5 5.10 Street Sweeping and Maintenance Program Yes, by implementing regular street sweeping rotations and sweeping city-owned parking lots as needed, litter and debris are prevented from entering the storm sewer system and surrounding surface waters.
-5 5.11 Municipal Vehicle Maintenance and Washing Yes, by washing vehicles in the city maintained grated "wash rack", pollutants are diverted from surface runoff and are collected in a containment basin.
-This basin is equipped with a backflow preventer and oil-water separator prior to being released into the sanitary sewer system.
-City vehicle maintenance inspections ensure proper maintenance to reduce oil, grease, or other vehicle fluids from escaping city vehicles.
+This is to ensure City staff maintains proper handling and application procedures as well as minimize pesticide and herbicide runoff.
+5 5.10 Street Sweeping and Maintenance Program Yes, by implementing regular street sweeping rotations as well as sweeping City-owned parking lots as needed, litter and debris are removed from possibly entering the storm sewer system and surrounding surface waterbodies.
+5 5.11 Municipal Vehicle Maintenance and Washing Yes, by washing vehicles in the City-maintained grated "wash rack", possible pollutants are diverted from surface runoff and instead collect in a containment basin equipped with a backflow preventer and oil water separator prior to being released into the sanitary sewer system.
+City vehicle maintenance inspections ensure proper maintenance and reduce oil, grease, or other vehicle fluids from escaping City vehicles.
 5 5.12 Stormwater Infrastructure Cleaning Program Yes, GIS mapping of catch basins, surface inlets, and storm sewer manholes allows for locations to be found with ease.
 Maintenance completed in a dry period, as well as records of any screening conducted by Public Works employees, are stored in the work order system, CityWorks.
 With routine maintenance and screening, debris and pollutants are removed from surrounding surface waterbodies.